sameersbn/docker-gitlab/README.md

 ##### `GITLAB_TIMEZONE`

 Configure the timezone for the gitlab application.
 This configuration does not effect cron jobs.
 Defaults to `UTC`.
 See the list of [acceptable values](http://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html).
-For settings the container timezone which will effect cron, see variable `TZ`
+For settings the container timezone which will affect cron, see variable `TZ`

 ##### `GITLAB_ROOT_PASSWORD`